danielaczarref/LightSensor-FreeRTOS/README.md

 ## Objective

-To light up a red LED when the ambient light lower than 40 from analog read.
+To light up a red LED when the ambient light lower than 20 from analog read of LDR sensor.

 ## Components